-Ensure that the heat setting of your iron is for a cotton cloth.
-Please donot use the iron on patches on elastic fabrics, leather, waterproof rainwear, and nylon fabrics, as the material may be ruined with heat.
+Ensure that the heat setting of your iron is for cotton cloth.
+Please do not use the iron-on patches on elastic fabrics, leather, waterproof rainwear, and nylon fabrics, as the material may be ruined with heat.

-The fabric patch is Hand or machine appliqued on the face of the garment – hand sewn blanket stitch is used in hand applique (with turned under edges) or closely packed zig zag stitches are made around the edges of the patch with a sewing machine.
+The fabric patch is Hand or machine appliqued on the face of the garment using decorative stitches.
+Hand sewn blanket stitch is used in hand applique (with turned under edges) or closely packed zig zag stitches are made around the edges of the patch with a sewing machine.

-Reverse applique refers to applique done by keeping the patch on the back of the hole.
-Stitching is done around the edge of the hole.
+Reverse applique is done by keeping the patch on the back of the hole.
+The Stitching of patches is done around the edge of the hole.
 The hole should be cut in the shape of the design.

-Satin stitches ( close zig zag stitches) are usually done.
 I have done a simple straight stitch along the edge of the cut design.
-I had to use two spools of thread together in the sewing machine so that the stitching line will be visible.
-You can use top stitching thread for a better look.
+I had to use two spools of thread together in the sewing machine to make the stitching line visible.
+You can use topstitching thread for a better look.

-Set in Patch is a patch (self fabric or contrast fabric) place under the hole, on the wrong side of the garment.
+Set-in patch is a patch (self-fabric or contrast fabric) placed under the hole on the wrong side of the garment.
 This is sewn from the underside.

 How to sew a Set-in Patch

-Step 2 Cut out a square patch which measures a little over 1/4 inches ( almost 1/2 inch) bigger on all sides.
+Step 2 Cut out a square patch that measures a little over 1/4 inch ( almost 1/2 inch) bigger on all sides.
 Turn under 1/4 inch from all edges of the patch to the right side and press.

 From the wrong side hem the patch on the garment.
 Now turn to the right side and hem the hole edge to the patch with slip stitches.

-This is a patch (self fabric or contrast fabric) sewn from the rightside of the garment ie face of the garment.
-If you are patching a thick fabric the overhand patch should be done with a thinner fabric , otherwise it will project out.
+This is a patch (self-fabric or contrast fabric) sewn from the right side of the garment, ie. the face of the garment.
+If you are patching a thick fabric, the overhand patch should be done with thinner fabric.
+Otherwise, it will project out.

 How to sew an Overhand Patch

-Cut the hole in a square shape ( the existing hole should be made to look like a square) Cut out a square piece of fabric which is slightly bigger ( 1/2 inch) than the hole.
-Press the edges 1/4 inches inside
+Cut the hole into a square shape ( the existing hole should be made to look like a square).
+Cut out a square piece of fabric that is slightly bigger ( 1/2 inch) than the hole.
+Press the edges 1/4 inch inside.

 Turn the garment wrong side out.
 The edge of the hole and the fabric patch piece will be together.
 Make overcast stitch all over the edge.

-This patch is a piece of felt in a matching colour or contrasting colour.
-Cut a a square shaped fabric patch (large enough to cover the hole).
+This patch is a piece of felt in a matching color or contrasting color.
+Cut a square-shaped fabric patch (large enough to cover the hole).

 Place the patch on the top of the garment, matching the warp threads of both the garment and patch, then baste.

-Catch stitch to garment or use buttonhole stitches
+Catch stitch to the garment or use blanket stitches or buttonhole stitches.

-Turn garment to wrong side and cut worn portion away, then catch stitch to patch.
+Turn the garment to the wrong side and cut the worn portion away, then catch stitch to patch.
 Remove basting stitches.

-You can keep the felt patch on the underside also.
-The advantage in using felt is that the cut edges doesnot fray.
+You can keep the felt patch on the underside, also.
+The advantage in using felt is that the cut edges do not fray.

-Use an exact match coloured thread on top and bobbin.
-Donot choose a light coloured one at any cost (this will make stitches visible unless you want that effect); if you cannot get an exact match choose a darker one.
+Use an exact-match colored thread on top and bobbin.
+Do not choose a light-colored one at any cost (this will make stitches visible unless you want that effect); if you cannot get an exact match, choose a darker one.